 My husband and I took our two oldest daughters to Disney World when they were 4 & 5.
 We were never able to do anything like this when we were kids, so it was a HUGE deal to be able to take our kids.
 The day that we ended up going, the temps were in the 100’s!
 It was miserable!
 It was so hot everyone wanted to leave.
 We only had one-day tickets and I refused to let the dream die.
 We were so excited for this.
 I had to make this work.

 So I had my family stay in the little shops, in the Air Conditioning, while I ran through the heat, (insert run Forest run) getting as many fast passes as I could get my hands on, and I ran to get water and snacks for them.
 We just moved from shop to shop, trying to beat the heat.
 It was a HOT MESS!
 But you know what, we didn’t leave, we stuck it out and we made some great memories.
 When it was time for the parade and fireworks, which by the way was the highlight of the day, it had cooled off.

 We have superpowers within us.
 God put them there, when our family needs us to hold them up, we are ready!
 We can’t be stopped!
 Greater is He who is within us (1 John 4:4)!
 We can do all things through Christ who gives us strength (Philippians 4:13)!

 The biggest mistake that we can make as moms is to believe the lie that we are a failure, yes we fall and fail!
 I will be the first one to admit, I fail a lot, but we still get up the next morning and have another shot.
-God gives us new mercies every day, now we just have to learn to forgive our self and start fresh.
+God gives us new mercies every day, now you just have to learn to forgive yourself and start fresh.